 Medical Malpractice Actions

 Actions against health-care providers must be filed within two years of the date that the act giving rise to the injury occurred or within two years of the date when the injury was, or should have been, discovered.
-In no event may a medical malpractice action be filed more than five years after the date of the act giving rise to the injury occurred.
+Only in cases involving fraud or deceit may a medical malpractice action be filed more than five years after the date of the act giving rise to the injury occurred.

 Products Liability Actions

 Products liability actions must be brought within two years after the plaintiff suffers the injury or within two years of the date when the injury was, or should have been, discovered.
-In no event may a person file a products liability action more than eight years after the product was purchased or used, except in cases where the injury was later discovered.
-In those cases, the action cannot be filed more than 10 years after the product was first purchased or used.
+Generally, a person may not file a products liability action more than 10 years after the product was purchased or used.
+Furthermore, if the action is brought under the UCC, the statute of limitations is four years.

 Special Rules for Minors